KillingSpark/rustysd/Readme.md

 * Support the different allowed prefixed for executables in execstart(-pre/post)

 Unclear how much work it is:
-* prune sockets that are only pulled in  because they are referenced by sockets.target
 * Get all the meta-targets and default dependencies right
     * Individually these are probably small parts.
 But as a whole task it seems like much